 We have listed some programmes below to help you make sure you have a well-rounded portfolio of learning after you pass your registration exam, so you can secure the position that you want.
-If you’re working in community pharmacy practice, it’s a legal requirement to complete NHS repeat dispensing learning.
+If you’re working in community pharmacy practice, it’s a service specification requirement to complete appropriate learning such as the CPPE Repeat dispensing e-learning programme.

-Wherever you work consultation skills are essential.
-To find out more about the national practice standards for consultation skills in pharmacy, visit the Consultation skills for pharmacy practice website.
+Wherever you work, consultation and clinical history taking skills are essential.
+You can find out more about the national practice standards for consultation skills in pharmacy and access resources and learning by visiting our Consultation skills (foundation) gateway page.

-Take a look at our section on foundation practice to see how we can support your early years.
+Take a look at our section on early career pharmacists to see how we can support you beyond your foundation training year, as you begin your career as a registered pharmacist.

 Self-study programmes available as PDFs